Swimming World Championship: German season wins gold with Wellbrock – 4 nations disqualified – sports mix

 All of the first swimmers of the four nations got lost at the last buoy in Budapest’s Lupa Lake and therefore had to take a shortcut!
 So the race for the top 4 was over, the big winner was the German relay.

-The Magdeburg swimming superstar should have tasted twice the relay gold after he could not defend his world championship title in the parade discipline on the 1500 meters freestyle on Saturday, “only” could win bronze.
+The Magdeburg swimming superstar should have tasted twice the relay gold following he might not defend his world championship title in the parade discipline on the 1500 meters freestyle on Saturday, “only” might win bronze.
 The Italian Gregorio Paltrinieri won.

 National coach Bernd Berkhahn (51) on Wellbrock’s strong final sprint on Sunday: “He did it brilliantly, tactically he was very, very good.
 He was neither for Hungary nor for Italy.
 That’s when you noticed what he’s actually capable of.”